 FAQ's - Frequently Asked Questions:

-[Copyright © 1996-2013.
-Hannabery HVAC.
-All rights reserved.]
+Copyright © 1997 Hannabery HVAC.
+All rights reserved.

-When should I use my Emergency Heat?
+- When should I use Emergency Heat?

 The Emergency Heat switch on a Heat Pump thermostat confuses many people.
 The fact of the matter is that most people don't seem to understand exactly what Emergency Heat is and when they need to use it.
-Many people think that Heat Pumps don't work in cold weather and they are supposed to use the emergency heat whenever it gets really cold...
-Wrong!
+Many people think that Heat Pumps don't work in cold weather and they are supposed to use the Emergency Heat whenever it gets really cold...
+WRONG!

-What is Emergency Heat?Simply put, all Heat Pumps in northern climates (below 35 degrees) need a supplemental heating source.
-Usually it is in the form of electric resistance heating.
-This is an all-electric Heat Pump.
-It can be a gas, oil, or hot-water back-up system as well.
+Simply put, all Heat Pumps in northern climates (below 35 degrees) need a supplemental heating source.
+Usually it is in the form of electric resistance heating - at the indoor unit.
+This is an all-electric Heat Pump, but it could also be a gas, oil, or hot-water back-up system as well.
 The supplemental heat is also referred to as

-So when do I actually use the Emergency Heat?As the name implies, it is only used in emergency situations.
+As the name implies, it is only used in emergency situations.
 It is used when there is something wrong with first-stage heating (the Heat Pump itself).
 In other words, if you notice your house is cold and it isn't heating properly and you went outside and noticed that a tree fell and crushed your heat pump, that would be a good time to switch to Emergency Heat.